 Cabin class, seats & legroom

-The exception to this rule, for long-haul planes anyway, is the Airbus A350-900, which features “reverse herringbone” seats in a 1-2-1 configuration.
-In the event that I need to fly Air China between China and the US or Europe, I always try to select a route flown by one of these planes.
+The exception is the Airbus A350-900.
+When I need to fly Air China between China and the US or Europe, I always try to select a route flown by one of these planes.

 Service-wise, I’ve never quite found Air China’s business class up to par.
-While the Chinese option is always a bit tastier than the Western options offered, neither the presentation nor flavor has ever wowed me.
+The Chinese meal option is always a bit tastier than the Western offerings, but neither the presentation nor flavor has ever wowed me.
 Moreover, while cabin crew are always kind, I find that they don’t often execute as well as their counterparts on other Asian airlines.

 Domestic/regional business class